destillat/react-collapsing-table/README.md

 Thanks for taking a look at the react collapsping table.
 This was inspired by the the [jquery datatables library](https://datatables.net/).
 You can see a working example of this app [here](https://massmutual.github.io/react-collapsing-table/).
 You can also see an [example](https://github.com/Salinn/travel-receipts) of this app using custom components that has redux hooked up.

-[This is article](https://medium.com/@pauldarragh/react-collapsing-table-817173321c35) is a quick dive into some features shown in a very simple example
+[This article](https://medium.com/@pauldarragh/react-collapsing-table-817173321c35) is a quick dive into some features shown in a very simple example

 ## Table of Contents
 - Features